Lemonade (2016 film): Plot

-The film opens with a shot of Beyoncé leaning against a car in a parking garage, her face obscured by her fur coat, before cutting to a desolate Fort Macomb, interspersed with shots of Beyoncé dressed in a black hoodie amongst the reeds and on an empty stage with closed red curtains.
+The film opens with Beyoncé leaning against a car in a parking garage, her face obscured by her fur coat.
+It then cuts to a desolate Fort Macomb, interspersed with shots of Beyoncé in a black hoodie among reeds and on an empty stage before closed red curtains.

-Intuition: On a plantation, scenes of Black women dressed in white standing solemnly are accompanied by a recitation of the first poem, intercut with scenes of Beyoncé standing among reeds in a black hoodie.
-Beyoncé begins with "Pray You Catch Me" in an old metal bathtub.
-She emerges from a stage onto a rooftop and leaps off the edge as the song ends, plunging into deep waters.
+Intuition: On a plantation, Black women dressed in white stand solemnly as the first poem is recited.
+These scenes are intercut with Beyoncé standing among reeds in a black hoodie.
+The chapter includes images of chains and other cinematic signifiers that have been interpreted as references to the initial acknowledgment of Jay-Z's alleged infidelity.
+The video has been described as offering "a glimpse into Beyoncé's headspace."
+Beyoncé begins "Pray You Catch Me" in an old metal bathtub.
+She emerges from a stage onto a rooftop and, as the song ends, leaps from the edge into deep water.

-Denial: Floating underwater, Beyoncé unzips her hoodie, revealing a skin-toned bustier.
-She swims into a grand submerged bedroom where she comes upon a version of herself resting on a bed.
-She begins floating and rapidly contorting underwater before emerging from the bedroom and out of a courthouse onto a street in a flowing yellow frilled dress. ("Hold Up").
+Denial: Floating underwater, Beyoncé unzips her hoodie to reveal a skin-toned bustier.
+She swims into a grand submerged bedroom, where she encounters a version of herself resting on a bed.
+After floating and rapidly contorting underwater, she emerges from the bedroom and exits a courthouse onto a street in a flowing yellow ruffled dress as "Hold Up" begins.

 Beyoncé walks down a busy city street and picks up a baseball bat.
-She smashes in car windows in rage as onlookers cheer.
-She strikes a fire hydrant that begins to spray water as children run to play.
-She breaks a security camera and a storefront window as fire explodes behind her.
-She menacingly approaches the camera and strikes it, before boarding a monster truck.
-She uses the monster truck to squash vintage cars and drives off in the distance.
+She angrily smashes car windows as onlookers cheer, strikes a fire hydrant that sprays water as children run through it, and breaks a security camera and a storefront window as fire erupts behind her.
+She approaches the camera menacingly and strikes it before boarding a monster truck, which she uses to crush vintage cars before driving away.

-Anger: A high school band accompanied by majorettes parade down a suburban street.
-In an abandoned parking garage, women dance in unison in long white dresses with their sleeves tied to each other.
-A lone female drummer plays in solitude as dancers in black begin to approach an SUV.
-A ring of fire is ignited as "Don't Hurt Yourself" begins.
+Anger: A high school band and majorettes parade down a suburban street.
+In an abandoned parking garage, women in long white dresses dance in unison with their sleeves tied to one another.
+A lone female drummer plays as dancers dressed in black approach an SUV.
+A ring of fire is lit as "Don't Hurt Yourself" begins.

-Beyoncé, hair braided in cornrows, clad in a tight grey tank top and leggings two-piece and draped in a fur coat, sings aggressively as the song is interrupted by Malcolm X's speech "Who Taught You to Hate Yourself?", speaking about how the most discriminated person in America is the black woman.
-The song resumes with shots of Beyoncé wandering the parking garage in a wedding dress, and sitting in the ring of fire in a red dress.
+Beyoncé, wearing cornrows, a tight gray tank top and leggings, and a fur coat, sings aggressively.
+The song is interrupted by Malcolm X's speech "Who Taught You to Hate Yourself?", in which he states that the most disrespected person in America is the Black woman.
+The song resumes with shots of Beyoncé wandering the parking garage in a wedding dress and sitting in the ring of fire in a red dress.
 An intertitle declares "GOD IS GOD AND I AM NOT" before she throws her wedding ring at the camera.